-A recent theorem of the author [55] provides a polynomial upper bound on Reidemeister moves for the unknot: If a diagram of the unknot has n crossings, then there is a sequence of at most $(236n)^{11}$ Reidemeister moves taking it to the trivial diagram.
+A recent theorem of the author [54] provides a polynomial upper bound on Reidemeister moves for the unknot: If a diagram of the unknot has n crossings, then there is a sequence of at most $(251n)^{11}$ Reidemeister moves taking it to the trivial diagram.

 Previously, the best known upper bound was an exponential function of n.
-This was due to Hass and Lagarias [26].
+This was due to

+Hass and Lagarias [26].
 Their method of proof relied heavily on Haken's solution of the recognition problem for the unknot.
 One is given a diagram of the unknot with n crossings, and from this one builds a triangulation of the unknot's exterior.
 It is not hard to arrange that each tetrahedron of this triangulation is straight in \mathbb{R}^3 (apart from the tetrahedron enclosing the point at infinity) and that the number of tetrahedra is bounded above by a linear function of n.
 Now a spanning disc for the unknot can be placed in normal form, and can in fact be realised as a vertex surface.
-Crucially, there is an upper bound on the number of triangles and squares in a vertex normal surface, which is an exponential function of the number of tetrahedra in the triangulation.
+Crucially, there is an upper bound on the number of tetrahedra in the triangulation.
 One then simply slides the unknot along this disc.
 Each time one slides across a triangle or square, this induces a controlled number of Reidemeister moves in the projection to the plane of the diagram.